angerhang/angerhang.github.io/_posts/2022-02-02-why_human_activity_recognition_is_far_from_solved.md

 ## IV.
-Activity profile could differ based different characeterstics of different individuals such as weight/height/race/culture
+Diverse characteristics contribute to different activity profiles
 For the same type of activity, we shall expect to a large differences in differnet groups of people.
 That aspect also contributes to te fact why an activity is hard to define.
 Even after defining what an activity is, we will have issues with the data.
 The vast diverse activity chaoractersitics often mean that the model trained is likey to overfit to the trianing set.
 When during prediction on a different population groups, we should expect to see a performance reduction because of the out-of-domain prediction.

 There are a myriad of aspects might me exacerbsite this issue: